-King Isbit's Minnesota Sn'Ice Playground returns in February!
+King Isbit's Minnesota Sn'Ice Playground returned in February

 In 2018, people from many areas of the country were wowed by the Ice Harvest and Palace Festival.